neondatabase/website/content/docs/extensions/pg_prewarm.md

 SELECT pg_prewarm('table_name');
 ```

-Replace 'table_name' with the actual name of your table.
+Replace `table_name` with the actual name of your table.

-The output of `SELECT pg_prewarm()` is a count of blocks from the specified table that was loaded into the Postgres buffer cache.
+The output of `SELECT pg_prewarm()` is the number of blocks from the specified table that was loaded into the Postgres buffer cache.
 The default block size in Postgres is 8192 bytes (8KB).

 The `pg_prewarm` function does not support specifying multiple table names in a single command.
 It's designed to work with a single table at a time.
 If you want to prewarm multiple tables, you would need to call `pg_prewarm` separately for each.

 ## Running pg_prewarm on indexes

-Just like tables, running `pg_prewarm` on frequently-used indexes can help improve query performance after a Postgres restart.
+Running `pg_prewarm` on frequently-used indexes can help improve query performance after a Postgres restart.
 You might also run `pg_prewarm` on indexes that are not frequently used but will be involved in upcoming heavy read operations.

 Running `pg_prewarm` on an index is similar to running it on a table, but you specify the index's OID (Object Identifier) or its fully qualified name (schema name plus index name) instead.